icdevs/Icdevs_mainsite/content_donations.md

 ## Liquid ICP Details:

-Tax Deductable Donations: c8e78c28beebd305370cfc798bbe96132fcade8ac88ec742084a4e6e248913cf
+Tax Deductible Donations: c8e78c28beebd305370cfc798bbe96132fcade8ac88ec742084a4e6e248913cf

 Anonymous Donations: 93a3506e08e88e1f65f85990451038f7a232b6f860ee706b42cc9edec96eecee

 NFT Donation Principal: p75el-ys2la-2xa6n-unek2-gtnwo-7zklx-25vdp-uepyz-qhdg7-pt2fi-bqe

-For Tax Deductible Donations, please email us at donations@icdevs.org  the details of your transaction(from address, date, your SSN, Address so that we can deliver you the appropriate documents you will need to document your taxes
+For Tax Deductible Donations, please email us at donations@icdevs.org  the details of your transaction(from address, date, your SSN, Address so that we can deliver you the appropriate documents you will need to document your taxes)

 ## Dedicate a Neuron

+The following instructions may not still be relevant.
+If you would like to dedicate a neuron, please contact us.

 ### Step 1.
 Add ICdevs.org as a hot key to your neuron(so we can see id):